 - Editorial roundtable meetings and trainings with regional experts on investigative newsrooms systems.

-- Training series on data journalism, financial forensics, accountability journalism and fact-checking including webinars, workshops, and consultations with international media experts
+- Training series on the basics of investigative journalism including webinars, workshops, and consultations with international media experts

 - Reporting grants for independent journalists and three months of dedicated one-on-one virtual mentorship